John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 draft = false
 +++

-# Laya’s Precedent is Bad

 Brief context:

-- [Jev](https://typesafe.ai/) came out recently, offering API access to a foundation model that is 1) strong and 2) extremely convenient to integrate into applications
+- [Jev](https://typesafe.ai/) came out recently, offering API access to a closed, API-only model that answers typed decision questions (developer-specified schemas) in a single pass, with probabilities post-trained for calibration.
+- SalesRLAgent ([arXiv](https://arxiv.org/abs/2503.23303), [HF repo](https://huggingface.co/DeepMostInnovations/sales-conversion-model-reinf-learning)) is an earlier model by Nandakishor Mukkunnoth that predicts sales-conversion probability from sales conversations.
-- An author published his own Laya model, claiming that his prior art (SalesRLAgent) went [unjustly uncredited](https://laya.convaiinnovations.com/).
-His post has since [circulated](https://news.ycombinator.com/item?id=49765348) [broadly](https://x.com/JFPuget/status/2101667766692384980?s=20)
+- Laya is an open-weights, Jev-compatible alternative, also by Mukkunnoth.
+In its launch post, Mukkunnoth claims SalesRLAgent was prior art for Jev and went [unjustly uncredited](https://laya.convaiinnovations.com/).
+His claim has since [circulated](https://news.ycombinator.com/item?id=49765348) [broadly](https://x.com/JFPuget/status/2101667766692384980?s=20).

 I dug into SalesRLAgent over the weekend.
 I found serious errors and virtually zero commonality with Jev.